CodeforAustralia/DTF-Blog/_posts/2017-1-23-Ben-LCA_Wrapup.md

 ### Other bits and pices

 The rest of the conference continued to include material relevant to our work with government but also included talks from a broad spread of possible topics.
-Michael Cordovers talk on ["Future privacy"](https://youtu.be/AfX6MGKNC34?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) touched on the importance of anonymization and the lack of importance of actual names in modern identity managment.
+Michael Cordovers talk on ["Future privacy"](https://youtu.be/AfX6MGKNC34?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) touched on the importance of anonymization and the lack of importance of actual names in modern identity managment

-["Engaging with Open Data through Video Games"](https://youtu.be/7Js1PxZHjSo?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) by the trio Paris Buttfield-Addison, Jon Manning and Tim Nugent had a few helpful tips on presenting an interesting an exciting hackathon project even if it's not a game (and the importance of keeping it simple and keeping focused).
+["Engaging with Open Data through Video Games"](https://youtu.be/7Js1PxZHjSo?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) by the trio Paris Buttfield-Addison, Jon Manning and Tim Nugent had a few helpful tips on presenting an interesting an exciting hackathon project even if it's not a game (and the importance of keeping it simple and keeping focused)

-["Why haven't you licensed your project?"](https://youtu.be/R4SPny8FaAM?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) by Richard Fontana made me think that a role of "Licencing Zealot" at hackathons might not be as ridiculous as I'd first thought, there was also some food for thought about the post-open-source culture that has emerged over the past few years.
+["Why haven't you licensed your project?"](https://youtu.be/R4SPny8FaAM?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) by Richard Fontana made me think that a role of "Licencing Zealot" at hackathons might not be as ridiculous as I'd first thought, there was also some food for thought about the post-open-source culture that has emerged over the past few years

 Nat Dudley did an interesting (but almost entirely irrelevant) talk on ["Ada ❤️ Lace"](https://youtu.be/ZE4BNwBwYXw?list=PLwGcrAT3m_vj42HSjrNXGFcA4bZ-ban1D) and the role knitting played in the Belgium resistance movement, and more seriously the role a good community plays in an ecosystem